vircadia/vircadia-native-core/tools/doxygen/README.md

 ## Altering the Doxygen configuration

-Most easily accomplished by using the Doxyfile GUI and using it to write a new `Libraries.Doxyfile` file.
+This is most easily accomplished by using the Doxyfile GUI and using it to write a new `Doxyfile` file.
-Alternatively, you can edit the `Libraries.Doxyfile` file in a text editor.
+Alternatively, you can edit the `Doxyfile` configuration file in a text editor.

 ## References